vladsaveliev/sequana/doc/index.rst

 #.
 A Python library dedicated to NGS analysis (e.g., tools to visualise standard NGS formats).
 #.
 A set of :ref:`pipelines <Pipelines>` dedicated to NGS in the form of Snakefiles
-   (Makefile-like with Python syntax based on snakemake framework).
+   (Makefile-like with Python syntax based on snakemake framework) with more than 80 re-usable rules (see :ref:`rules`).
 #.
 Original tools to help in the creation of such pipelines including HTML reports.
 #. :ref:`Standalone applications<applications>`:
     #. :ref:`sequana_coverage<standalone_sequana_coverage>` ease the